BlockDevsUnited/TokenTutorial/README.md

 **If you get a success!
 It worked.**

-To confirm that it works, go to https://ropsten.etherscan.io/ and look up your Public Address.
+To confirm that it worked, go to https://ropsten.etherscan.io/ and look up your metamask address.
 Hit the **View Tokens** dropdown to see if you tokens are in there.

 ## Optional - Sending Tokens